cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 In many cases, as well as a binary outcome (e.g. rejecting a model), we may also report a number based on the value of the test statistic itself from step 3.
 Most often this is the p-value of the observed test statistic, or some similar value, such as a z-score or significance.
 This provides somewhat more information than the binary outcome of step 4 outlined above.

+Many of the combine commands perform some version of the statistical test described above.
+Combine uses a number of default choices for the test statistic depending on the test being performed, as described below.
+In some cases the user can chose from one of a number of common test statistics used for that particular test.

+The estimation of the of the expected distribution of the test statistic is also performed by combine.
+Here, again, a number of different methods are provided for the estimation, using either asymptotic approximations or with pseudo-experiments.
+The user must decide which case is most appropriate given their analysis.

 /// details | **Simple Hypothesis test example**